 Represent your brand

 You can do this by creating a board that only features your own content.
-I have two – one for each of my blogs.
-That will leave you with four more board options.
 What to consider here is your brand, and where else you share the majority of your own content.

 The key is to make sure that the chances that people will see your content and click over to your site are high.

 Most people use Pinterest to get fashion inspiration, recipes, and wedding planning advice.
-Us online entrepreneurs, though, need to be a bit more focused.
+As an online entrepreneurs, though, you’ll need to be a bit more focused.